kshetline/json6/README.md

 - Numbers may be `BigInt` values by appending a lowercase `n` to the end of an integer value, e.g. `-23888n`, or `9_223_372_036_854_775_807n`.
 - When running a version of JavaScript that does not support native `BigInt` primitives, a third-party `BigInt`-like library can be used.
 - `BigInt` values can be in decimal, hexadecimal, octal, or binary form.
 Exponential notation can also be used (e.g. `4.2E12n`) so long as the value including its exponent specifies an integer value.
-- Numbers may be extended-precision decimal values by appending a lowercase `m`, e.g. `3.141592653589793238462643383279m`. `NaN_m`, `Infinity_m`, and `-Infinity_m` can also be used.
+- Numbers may be arbitrary precision decimal values by appending a lowercase `m`, e.g. `3.1415926535897932384626433832795028841971693993751m`. `NaN_m`, `Infinity_m`, and `-Infinity_m` can also be used.
 (Using a third-party extended-precision library is necessary to take full advantage of this feature.)
+- Numbers may be fixed precision decimal values by appending a lowercase `d`, e.g. `2.718281828459045235360287471352662d`. `NaN_d`, `Infinity_d`, and `-Infinity_d` can also be used.
+(Using a third-party extended-precision library is necessary to take full advantage of this feature.)<br><br>_Note: Decimal constants in JavaScript, and the related support for extended precision decimal math, are currently only Stage 0 and Stage1 proposals.
+JSON-Z support for these constants should be considered experimental.
+If eventually implemented, it is most likely only one form (arbitrary precision, fixed precision, but not both) of extended precision decimal math will survive, and only one of the two suffixes (`m` or `d`) will be used.
+It is purely a convention of JSON-Z to use `m` for arbitrary precision, and `d` for fixed precision._

 ### Comments